Table of Contents

 How to decide which treatment suits you best

-• How fast do you want to get rid of your man boobs?
+• How fast do you want fic the problem?

 • Are you willing to go through surgery?
-If so, can you afford the gynecomastia UK surgery cost?
+If so, can you afford the surgery costs?

 • Do you feel motivated enough to commit to a regular workout routine and diet?
 If so, will you be patient enough to see the results?